rmalenko/scripts-tools/README.md

 [**host-tracker-list-zones-yaml.py**](https://github.com/rmalenko/scripts-tools/blob/main/scripts/host-tracker-list-zones-yaml.py) - Generate domain list in YAML file for Prometheus domainexporter

 [**ps_mem.py**](https://github.com/rmalenko/scripts-tools/blob/main/scripts/ps_mem.py) - Try to determine how much RAM is currently being used per program.

+[**borg_backup_staging_new.sh**](https://github.com/rmalenko/scripts-tools/blob/main/scripts/borg_backup_staging_new.sh) - This script creates separated backups per project, specifically volume uploads and MySQL dumps.
+It initially sets up variables such as the location and format of the backup storage, and the number of backups to keep.
+It then sets up variables for various email settings and metrics settings, and starts the process of checking backups for consistency.
+The script then creates and uploads a backup of each project's docker container volume and creates a MySQL database dump file for each project that is then uploaded to the backup server.
+Subsequently, the script checks the last four archives for consistency and sends an email if errors are found.
+Finally, the script sends metrics into Prometheus

+[**tag_all_droplets.sh**](https://github.com/rmalenko/scripts-tools/blob/main/scripts/tag_all_droplets.sh) - Add a tag to DigitalOcean droplets.

+[**ssh_email_new_login.sh**](https://github.com/rmalenko/scripts-tools/blob/main/scripts/ssh_email_new_login.sh) - The script sends an alert if the new SSH login isn't from jump.domain.com.
+Copy it into `/etc/profile.d`

+[**scripts-tools/0/restore_backup_staging.sh**](https://github.com/rmalenko/scripts-tools/blob/main/scripts/scripts-tools/0/restore_backup_staging.sh) - The script will restore only volume of uploads folder or MySQL DB or both.

+[**send-wp-plugin-metrics.sh**](https://github.com/rmalenko/scripts-tools/blob/main/scripts/scripts-tools/0/send-wp-plugin-metrics.sh) - Collect some WordPress information of plugins and send them to Prometheus.